 Frequently Asked Questions about the Lion Country Safari KOA closure

-When is the Lion Country Safari KOA campground closing?
+When did the Lion Country Safari KOA campground close?

-The West Palm Beach Lion Country Safari KOA Campground will permanently close on April 30, 2026.
-The campground is no longer accepting new reservations, and guests with existing bookings will receive automatic refunds by February 17.
+The West Palm Beach Lion Country Safari KOA Campground permanently closed on April 30, 2026, ending more than 40 years of overnight operation.
+The campground stopped accepting new reservations before closing, and guests with existing bookings received automatic refunds.

 Is Lion Country Safari itself closing?